UV57-ProjetGascogne2016/Gascogne/Intervals/README.md

  - test2.py use only test in C++ to compute all paving (option to not compute some boxes to gain speed)

+ - sivia_comp.py clean example on how to call sivia computing function
 ----------------------
 How to use with pyIbex
 ----------------------